desforets/glympse-adapter/README.md

+##Available modules
+- `glympse-adapter/GlympseAdapter`: Main module to initialize the Glympse adapter/viewer
+  components.
+See test/app.js or test-glympse-app/Main.js for reference usage.
+- `glympse-adapter/GlympseAdapterDefines`: Plain Javascript Object that contains the reference to all enums used by the GlympseAdapter.
+Strongly recommended to be used in conjunction with the GlympseAdapter module.
+- `glympse-adapter/VersionInfo`: Plain Javascript Object with build/version
+  information of the GlympseAdapter.
+- `glympse-adapter/lib/utils`: Static library containing utility functions useful for interacting with the GlympseAdapter module.
+[TODO: list available methods]

 ##Adapter Messages

 The following is a description of the various notification messages that are sent by the adapter (defined in the `GlympseAdapterDefines.MSG` object):
 - `AdapterInit` / `{ isCard: bool, t: string }`: Indicates the adapter is beginning its loading sequence with the passed card invite or the specified Glympse invite (indicated via the `t` parameter)